nehaljwani/team.exiv2.org/book/IMaEA.md

 | 5 | Release Notes                        | Markdown             | GitHub PRs                  |
 | 6 | GitHub Wiki Pages                    | Markdown             | https://github.com/Exiv2/exiv2.wiki.git |

 Life would be simpler with a single way to define documents and scripts to _**propagate**_ changes to their destination.
 In some ways, this has been done.
-However the nature and format of the document classes are different, and the current arrangements are will not yield to much further simplification.
+However the nature and format of the document classes are different, and the current arrangements will not yield to much more simplification.

 #### Markdown